MateoNitro550/ArcticTones/README.md

   <img src="./assets/Migrating to bspwm.png">
 </p>

-In the [next section](https://github.com/MateoNitro550/ArcticTones#configuration-files), we will tweak specific configuration files to customize the size and placement of various integrations.

-From this point onward, we will be using the sxhkd keybindings to interact with our bspwm environment.
+Note that from this point onwards, we will use the sxhkd keybindings to interact with our bspwm environment.
 To learn more about the available keybindings and shortcuts, please refer to the [Usage and Shortcuts](https://github.com/MateoNitro550/ArcticTones#usage-and-shortcuts) section.

+In the [next section](https://github.com/MateoNitro550/ArcticTones#configuration-files), we will modify specific configuration files to customize the size and location of various integrations.

 ## Configuration Files